Parabolic Systems with measurable coefficients in weighted Sobolev spaces: Systems with coefficients depending only on

-\begin{proof} This proposition is a special case of \cite[Theorem 2, Theorem 4]{MR2771670}, where the results are proved for higher order systems (including second order systems) with $\lambda \geq \lambda_0 \geq 0$ when $A^{ij}$ are measurable in $t$ and have small mean oscillations in $x$.
-If $A^{ij}$ are functions of only $t$, then the mean oscillations in $x$ are zero, and one can take $\lambda_0 = 0$ due to the usual scaling argument.
-Indeed, if $\lambda \in (0,\lambda_0)$, then set $R = \lambda_0/\lambda$ and consider
+\begin{proof} This proposition can be derived from \cite[Theorem 2, Theorem 4]{MR2771670}, where the results are proved for higher order systems (including second order systems) with $\lambda \geq \lambda_0$ for some $ \lambda_0\geq 0$ under the conditions that $A^{ij}$ are measurable in $t$ and have small mean oscillations in $x$.